Telenova

-Telenova are an Australian pop music trio from Melbourne, Victoria, who formed in 2020.
+Telenova are an Australian alt-indie trio formed in Melbourne, Victoria in 2020.
 The band consists of lead vocalist, writer and filmmaker Angeline Armstrong, and multi-instrumentalists and producers Edward Quinn and Joshua Moriarty.

 Telenova released their debut single "Bones" on 18 March 2021.
-Their debut extended play, Tranquilize, was released on 2 July 2021.
+Their debut extended play, Tranquilize, was released in 2021, whilst a second, Stained Glass Love, followed in 2022.

+Their debut studio album Time Is a Flower released on 16 August 2024.